-Ahead of Board meetings but at least one week beforehand, an agenda and supporting documentation is sent to all Directors.
+Ahead of Board meetings an agenda and supporting documentation is sent to all Directors.
 The agenda balances items of a long-term strategic nature, as well as performance-related issues together with credit applications which fall within the discretionary limits of the Board.
 During meetings, Directors are encouraged to present their views pertinent to the subject matter and are given every opportunity to contribute to the relevant issues on the agenda.
-Soon after each meeting, minutes which record attendance as well as all decisions taken are circulated to all Board Members.
+Following each meeting, minutes which record attendance as well as all decisions taken are circulated to all Board Members.